roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 For those of you that prefer to stay away from the command line you have some GUI alternatives.

-#### Scout
+### Scout

-Scout is a simple GUI that sits on top of Adobe Air.
-Head on over to http://mhs.github.io/scout-app/ where you can download and installer for either OS X or Windows.
-Simply download and follow the installer instructions.
-Open up Scout and click the plus sign on the lower left and navigate to the directory you'd like to create your project in.
-Once you've selected a directory and clicked 'Open', you're new project will show up in Scout
+[Scout][scout] is a simple GUI that sits on top of [Adobe Air][air].
+Download the Scout [installer][scout] for either OS X or Windows and simply follow the instructions to get it installed.
+Start a new project by opening up Scout and clicking the plus sign on the lower left, then navigate to the directory you'd like to create your project in.
+Once you've selected a directory and clicked 'Open', you're new project will show up in Scout on the left side.

 ![Opening a project in Scout](img/Scout-App2.png "Opening a project in Scout ")

-Here, I've created a folder called 'Scout' (and that's why my project is showing up in the left side of the Scout interface as such).
-As we can see, we're required to select the input and output folders.
+Above, I've created a folder called "Scout".
+As you can see, we're required to select the input and output folders.
 However, we haven't set those yet...let's do so.

-In the Scout directory, manually create the following directory structure and files:
+In your project directory (the `Scout` directory in the above example), manually create the following directory structure and files (you'll use `compass create` to do much the same later but let's do it manually for now):

 ```bash
 |-- css